MesRot/BayesBall/README.md

 # Bayesball
+The goal of BayesBall project is to make predictions and analytics from various soccer leagues around the world.
+Currently the model is running on around 500 different soccer leagues around the world.
-Cleaned up repository for the BayesBall project.
-Note: All components are not included in this public project.
+This is the cleaned up repository for the BayesBall project and note that all of components are not included in this public repository.

 ### Model:
 The model is a Bayesian model implemented in using Pymc3 inspired by https://bayesbet.everettsprojects.com/.